Best Practices to Have a Safe 4th of July Weekend at Your Campground

 Avoiding any in-person contact during this time is the best way to avoid further spread of this virus.
 Using the proper tools and technology to circumvent any person-to-person interactions should be encouraged.

-Implementing a Reservation Management System (RMS) to promote online bookings and reservations will help support the practice of social distancing.
+Implementing a Reservation Management System (RMS) to promote online bookings and reservations will help support the practice of social distancing which is an important part of the best practices to have a safe 4th of July weekend at your campground.
 It will also provide your employees with further safety and discourage in-person booking.

 Even with all the chaos and commotion, it is still very possible to have an amazing 4th of July weekend at your campground.